Home Artists Posts Import Register

 “No, I only crossed a few meters.
 And it’s not something I can repeat.”
 Not without Hobbes' last assistance and all his Favor.

 Space Magic was too rare to pass unnoticed, and it wasn’t something Matthew should know.
 It was better to leave them guessing on a vague explanation.
-They’d sooner think he used some unique artifact than believe he cast the magic on his own.
+They’d sooner think he used some unique artifact than believe he cast the spell on his own.

 Kai blinked.
 “What do you mean outside?”
 He stared daggers at them.
 How could they be so calm if she was with those monsters?